isakro/thesis/docs/02-background.md

 Related to the increased evidence for ritual behaviour is also the only secure grave-find from the Mesolithic in south-eastern Norway, represented by an inhumation grave containing a single individual from the site Brunstad in Vestfold [@reitan2019; @schulke2019].
 Due to the poor preservation of the bones, neither ^14^C-dating nor stable isotope analysis of the bones was successful.
 However, contextual information and dates from relating features date the grave to c.
 5900 BCE.
 The grave was found as part of a site complex of three sites on what would have been an island in the Mesolithic.
 The sites were interpreted as the result of repeated visits between c.
 6400--5600 BCE.

 In western Norway, Bergsvik [-@bergsvik1995; @bergsvik2001] found that large LM sites associated with the accumulation of thick organic deposits were located close to good fishing locations along straits, and in combination sees this as an indication of an increased degree of sedentism and territoriality towards the later parts of the Mesolithic [see also @bergsvik2006, 149--150, 168--171].
 Furthermore, zooarchaeological evidence from rock shelters appear to indicate an increased specialisation towards fishing in the LM [@ritchie2016], and @bergsvik2016 argue that a shift towards sedentism in western Norway occurs around 6100 BCE.
-While the same kind of sites with extensive organic deposits located along straits have not been discovered in south-eastern Norway -- possibly due to investigatory and taphonomic factors -- a similar development has been suggested for this region. @glorstad2010 argued that larger LM sites appear to have been situated at locations with an especially good access to marine resources, and @lindblom1984 linked a similar argument to the location of the LM sites in fjord and the inner archipelago.
+While the same kind of sites with extensive organic deposits located along straits have not been discovered in south-eastern Norway -- possibly due to investigatory and taphonomic factors -- a similar development has been suggested for this region. @glorstad2010 argued that larger LM sites appear to have been situated at locations with an especially good access to marine resources, and @lindblom1984 linked a similar argument to the location of the LM sites in fjords and the inner archipelago.
 It is thus possible that practices of settlement patterns and resource exploitation, introduced with a decrease in residential mobility in the MM, is intensified through the LM.

 ### The end of the Mesolithic